Regulations

 Can a food business be shut down immediately?

 Yes.
-If an EHO believes there is an imminent risk of injury to health, they can serve a Hygiene Emergency Prohibition Notice which closes the business (or part of it) immediately.
-The business must then apply to the court within 3 days, and the court decides whether to impose a full Prohibition Order.
+If an EHO believes there is an imminent risk of injury to health, they can serve a Hygiene Emergency Prohibition Notice that closes the business, one area, or one process immediately.
+The authority must then apply to court for a Hygiene Emergency Prohibition Order.
+The business cannot reopen the affected activity until the health risk has been removed and the legal process allows it.

 Are food safety fines tax deductible?